Nice, had at Marmalade restaurant in Puerto Rico — 9 months ago

 Sorting is a big part of their attention to detail before fermentation.
 After the grapes come into the winery, they are sorted by hand, then run through an optical sorter and then finally put through an additional final hand sorting.
 Nearby is a 20,000 square foot cave that connects directly to the winery.
 World famous Michel Rolland was brought on in the early years as a consultant.
 Philipe Melka also made Cliff Lede wines for several years and today Christopher Tynan is the Winemaker.
 He was formerly Assistant Winemaker at Colgin.

 Total annual production is between 18,000 and 20,000 cases depending on what Mother Nature gives them.
-The majority of this is comprised of their Napa Valley Sauvignon Blanc and their Stags Leap District Cabernet Sauvignon. — 7 months ago
+The majority of this is comprised of their Napa Valley Sauvignon Blanc and their Stags Leap District Cabernet Sauvignon. — a year ago

 Inte lik nån annan Albarino jag druckit.
 Krämig textur och ek som hade lett mig helt fel i en blindprovning.
-Stort vin med fantastisk karaktär från jästen och mogna gula stenfrukter. — 10 months ago
+Stort vin med fantastisk karaktär från jästen och mogna gula stenfrukter. — a year ago